Christie suspension: History

 The most famous Christie-based tanks, the Soviet BT tank series and the T-34, used coil springs mounted vertically (on the BT) or at a slight angle from vertical (the T-34).

 Another feature of Christie's designs was the "convertible" drive: the ability to remove the tracks for road travel, allowing for higher speeds and better range, and reducing wear on the fragile caterpillar track systems of the 1930s.
 In one public test 1931 in Linden, NJ, Army officials clocked a Christie M1931 tank attaining 104 mph, making it the fastest tank in the world: a record many believe it still holds.
 There were no return rollers for the upper track run; the tracks were supported by the road wheels.
 As with many track designs with center guide teeth, dual wheels were used, allowing the guide teeth to run between them.

 Because large road wheels and "slack track" are characteristic of the Christie suspension, other designs with these features are sometimes misidentified as such.
-The real Christie suspension was used only on a few designs, notably the Soviet BT tanks and T-34, the British Cruiser tanks, including the A13s: Cruiser Mk III, Cruiser Mk IV, Covenanter, Crusader, Cromwell and the Comet, as well as some experimental Polish and Italian designs.
+The real Christie suspension was used only on a few designs, notably the Soviet BT tanks and T-34, the British cruiser tanks, including the A13s: Cruiser Mk III, Cruiser Mk IV, Covenanter, Crusader, Cromwell and the Comet, as well as some experimental Polish and Italian designs.
 Post-T-34 Soviet tanks, while remaining outwardly similar, have actually used torsion bar suspension, as did the German tanks with Heinrich Kniepkamp and Ernst Lehr's Schachtellaufwerke (interlaced running gear) suspension.

 Later wartime developments simplified the suspension.
 By 1939, the Soviets found that the BT tank's convertible drive was an unnecessary complication which occupied valuable space in the tank, and the feature was dropped in the T-34.
 The original Christie suspension used large rubber-rimmed road wheels but wartime rubber shortages forced some T-34 factories to use wheels with sprung steel rims to be used instead.
-Most T-34s, however, continued to be built with rubber-rimmed tires.
+Most T-34s continued to be built with rubber-rimmed tires.